hyperledger/aries-rfcs/features/0592-indy-attachments/README.md

 This format is used to clarify the structure and semantics (but not the concrete data values) of a potential credential, in offers sent from issuer to potential holder.

-The identifier for this format is `hlindy@v2.0` in the context of an Offer Credential message.
+The identifier for this format is `hlindy/cred-abstract@v2.0`.
 It is a base64-encoded version of the data returned from [`indy_issuer_create_credential_offer()`](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L280).

 The JSON (non-base64-encoded) structure might look like this: